 This paleo rhubarb crisp is absolutely delicious with a lovely crunchy top and a yummy apple & rhubarb base.
 This recipe removes all the ingredients that conflict with the paleo diet and replaces them with the delicious equivalents.

-As this recipe is paleo friendly it means this is also a gluten free rhubarb crisp making it perfect for anyone who suffers from coeliac disease or has a gluten intolerance.
+As this recipe is paleo friendly, it means this is also a gluten-free rhubarb crisp making it perfect for anyone who suffers from the coeliac disease or has a gluten intolerance.
 There are many benefits of the paleo diet that you should check out if you’re looking at getting into this diet.

 Paleo Rhubarb Crisp Recipe

 - 5 stems rhubarb

 - 1 tsp. cinnamon, ground

 - Nuts if you prefer an extra crunch

 - Preheat an oven to 180°C (350°F)